gc-na/cshellwiki.github.io/wiki/sysctl_english.md

 ```

 ## Common Options
-- `-a`, `--all`: Display all current kernel parameters.
+- `-a`: Display all current kernel parameters.
-- `-n`, `--quiet`: Show only the value of the specified parameter, without the parameter name.
+- `-w`: Write a new value to a kernel parameter.
-- `-w`, `--write`: Write a new value to a specified kernel parameter.
+- `-n`: Show the value of a kernel parameter without the parameter name.
-- `-p`, `--load`: Load parameters from a specified configuration file.
+- `-p`: Load parameters from a specified file.

 ## Common Examples
 Here are some practical examples of using the `sysctl` command: